14 Best Things to Do in Ohio

 7. Discover Legends at the Rock & Roll Hall of Fame, Cleveland

 All eyes are on Cleveland each year, as music artists are announced for induction into the Rock & Roll Hall of Fame, but you can visit anytime to get up close to rock legends and their music.
-One of Cleveland's top things to do, the Rock & Roll Hall of Fame sits on the city's waterfront and will take a full day to explore.
+One of Cleveland's top attractions, the Rock & Roll Hall of Fame sits on the city's waterfront and will take a full day to explore.

 The six floors of the museum include the Hall of Fame and interactive exhibits that walk you through the history of many genres of music.
 You will see rare artifacts, like hand-written lyrics, costumes, and musical instruments, and get behind-the-scenes insight into some of rock's most influential artists.